FredHutch/swift-switch-account/README.md

 `sw2switch [--server-url=<url>] [--persist] <account>`

 Put appropriate Swift credentials into current user's environment for Swift account `account`.
-If `--persist` is specified, Swift credentials will be written into a file named `.swiftrc` in the user's home directory.
+If `--persist` is specified, Swift credentials will be written into a file in the user's home directory.

+# Install and Setup

+## Shell Logins

+Since the script must update the current shell environment, it's necessary to configure either the user's login or the global (/etc/profile\*) startup files.

 # Internals